 - access or attempt to access another individual’s password or data;

-- access or copy another user’s electronic mail, data, programs, or other
+- access or copy another user’s electronic mail, data, programs, or other files.

 2. System Administrator Responsibly

 System Administrators and providers of technology resources have the additional responsibility of ensuring the integrity, confidentiality, and availability of managed resources.
 Persons in these positions are granted significant trust to use their privileges appropriately for their intended purpose and only when required to maintain the system.
 Any private information seen in carrying out these duties must be treated in the strictest confidence, unless it relates to a violation or the security of the system.

 Do not use the College’s Information Technology Resources to harass.
 Users are not permitted to use the College’s information technology resources to create, transmit or store threatening, offensive or harassing materials including, but not limited to, bulk emails to a large number of recipients with the same content which is unrelated to the College’s mission.